metabrainz/melba/README.md

 ### Local setup
 > - Make sure musicbrainz db and the required database tables are present.
 > - Follow https://github.com/metabrainz/musicbrainz-docker to install the required containers and db dumps.
+> - Rename the `.env.example` to `.env`.
+> - After ensuring musicbrainz_db is running on port 5432, Run the script `init_db.sh` in scripts dir.

+There are 2 methods to run the program:
 1. Build the project and run.
     - Make sure rust is installed.
    - ```shell